Notes from Dave:

 The Student Motivation Course, on the other hand, offers a competitive value:

-The next cohort of the Student Motivation Course opens from July 15 to July 31, 2019.
-Enroll now and receive:
+The next cohort of the Student Motivation Course opens now until mi-June.
+Enroll and receive:

 We love purchase orders!